 Our professionals are high-level experts at implementing Agile on projects.
 Their competencies are acknowledged by the International Consortium for Agile (ICAgile) – there are 20 ICAgile Certified Professionals and a Scaled Agile Framework (SAFe) Certified Professional at Azati.

 But what is more, our staff do not only possess the required knowledge, but also understand the very core of the Agile philosophy.
 Instead of just “doing” agile, we are also “being” agile.
 All that has enabled us to finish 54 successful Agile projects for the past 6-7 years.
 And more importantly, our customers are delighted with having trusted their projects and project ideas with us.

 An Agile organization doesn’t just use Agile frameworks on some of their projects, but it embraces change as an integral part of its business strategy.
 In doing so, the organization becomes capable of responding to new trends and takes advantage of arisen opportunities.

 We want to make the shift to an agile mode of operating in order to stimulate free-thinking in our developers, thus allowing room for innovation and continuously generating spectacular results for our customers.
-What is more, with the Agile transformation we are determined to achieve:
+What is more, with the Agile transformation we become able to achieve: